 - 4.1.10 The Principal Timbered Farmlands are rolling lowland landscapes with occasional steep sided hills and low escarpments.
 They have a small scale, wooded, agricultural appearance characterised by filtered views through densely scattered hedgerow trees.
 These are complex, in places intimate, landscapes of irregularly shaped woodlands, winding lanes and frequent wayside dwellings and farmsteads.
 The Principal Timbered Farmlands are characterised by a mosaic of agricultural land cleared directly from woodland, on a piecemeal basis, together with land enclosed from former localised areas of open fields, resulting in their dispersed pattern of farmsteads and wayside cottages and lack of strong settlement nuclei. - 4.1.11 At Regulation 14 consultation stage, Worcestershire County Council submitted comments referring to the Waste Core Strategy: "Excavation activities, a normal part of the construction process, can result in considerable arisings of subsoils.
-In some cases, this type of waste can usefully be re-used for purposes such as landscaping, levelling of sites, the construction of bunds, embankments or features for noise attenuation".
-The County Council advised in their submission that this could be strengthened by reference within the Neighbourhood Plan, requiring developers to specifically address the disposal of excavated materials arising from development.
+In some cases, this type of waste can usefully be re-used for purposes such as landscaping, levelling of sites, the construction of bunds, embankments or features for noise attenuation.
+However, to prevent inappropriate development, these kinds of proposals will be considered against Policy WCS 5: Landfill and disposal."